-The OPW 1 has admitted in his cross-examination that at the time of termination of the petitioner the OP company did not give him salary for one month of three months and compensation and did not notify the government authority after termination of service of the petitioner.
+The OPW 1 has admitted in his cross-examination that at the time of termination of the petitioner the OP company did not give him salary for one month or three months or one month notice and compensation and did not notify the government authority after termination of service of the petitioner.

-Admittedly the petitioner was a permanent worker under the OP company on the date of his dismissal from service on 16.08.2022 and on that date he was dismissed from service but there is nothing on record to prove that the OP company followed all the mandatory provisions of Section 25-F of the Industrial Disputes Act, 1947.
+Admittedly the petitioner was a permanent worker under the OP company on the date of his dismissal from service on

+16.08.2022 and on that date he was dismissed from service but there is nothing on record to prove that the OP company followed all the mandatory provisions of Section 25-F of the Industrial Disputes Act, 1947.